From Concept to Commissioning: How Motecha Delivered a Smart Sorting Solution for ECSO

 At the final stage of the process, Presona balers operate in tandem with Motecha’s walking floor bunkering system, enabling fully automated accumulation and baling of the sorted fractions.

 “Working with Motecha has been a valuable collaboration marked by their consistent delivery of high-quality work and innovative problem-solving.
-Their willingness to trust our expertise while developing effective recycling solutions together has been key to our success as project partners,” – says Stefan Ekström, CEO at Presona.
+Their willingness to trust our expertise while developing effective recycling solutions together has been key to our success as project partners,” – said Stefan Ekström, CEO at Presona.

 Westeria played a key role by supplying disc spreaders, which helped to evenly distribute the material flow across the sorting line, ensuring smooth throughput and maximum equipment utilization.